web-archive-group/hackathon/OCI-IFO/README.md

  * type in the url http://yourwebserver.com/path/to/file/articles_by_keywords.php
  * The output is a valid JSON file

-Optionnaly, you may try this script live on our server at http://www.oci-ifo.org/oci_php_scripts/articles_by_keywords.php.
+Optionally, you may try this script live on our server at http://www.oci-ifo.org/oci_php_scripts/articles_by_keywords.php.
 You may also copy the output to http://jsonviewer.stack.hu/.
 It provides a nice tool that makes it easy to visualize JSON data.

 Again, feel free to modify the queries as you wish.
 You may want to check out the folder "data_samples" in order to understand how the database is structured.